 Objectives and Scope of Activities

-The Secretary, Department of Health and Human Services (HHS), and by delegation, the Administrator, Substance Abuse and Mental Health Services Administration (SAMHSA), and the Director, Center for Substance Abuse Prevention (CSAP), are authorized by sections 515, 516 and 517 of the PHS Act, as amended, 42 U.S.C.
+The Secretary, Department of Health and Human Services (HHS), and by delegation, the Assistant Secretary for Mental Health and Substance Use (Assistant Secretary), and the Director, Center for Substance Abuse Prevention (CSAP), are authorized by sections 515, 516 and 517 of the PHS Act, as amended, 42 U.S.C.
 290bb-21, 22 and 23, respectively, to provide assistance to states and local communities to develop state and local prevention systems which enable communities to implement science-based prevention programs that address local needs, strengthen families and youth to reject substance abuse and to improve health outcomes, and change attitudes and norms around substance use and abuse.

 Description of Duties